 We use a comprehensive set of technical controls to support general security needs as well as security for data we receive.
 For more information, see our documentation about data security, data encryption, and high security mode for APM agents.

 New Relic maintains a number of internal policies and procedures to guide employees in privacy-related subjects such as data classification and handling, data retention, handling of personal data, fulfilling personal data requests, incident response, etc. All employees must complete the security and privacy training upon hiring and renew this training annually.

 Our role-based account structure gives you direct control over who can access or change your account settings.
 For more information, see Users and roles.

 - Retention of your data

 Our Telemetry Data Platform is the single source of truth for all your operational data, empowering you to ask and answer any question in milliseconds.
 This platform stores different types of data for different periods of time.
 The Data retention page in our UI provides information on how long your data will be stored in the New Relic database (NRDB).
 For more information, see Manage data retention.

 By default, we communicate with you for a variety of purposes related to your status as New Relic subscribers.
 This includes product engagement, support, alert notifications, updates, billings, etc.

 - Account changes (NrAuditEvent)

-NrAuditEventattributes, see the Event data dictionary.
+NrAuditEventattributes, see our data dictionary.